iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 pub struct Nonce([u8; 81]);
 ```

 Below is an example implementation for the `Tag` type.
-We only consider conversion from byte slices, `&[u8]`.
-Checked
+Only conversions from byte slices, `&[u8]`, are considered.
-conversions ensuring that each byte encodes `-1`, `0`, or `+1` are implemented in terms of the `TryFrom` trait,
+Checked conversions ensuring that each byte encodes `-1`, `0`, or `+1` are implemented in terms of the `TryFrom` trait,
-while we also provide `Tag::from_unchecked` as an unchecked faster constructor method.
+while a `Tag::from_unchecked` function is provided as an unchecked faster constructor method.

 ```rust
 enum TagError {